dotnet/project-system/docs/repo/property-pages/property-specification.md

 ## Examples

 - [Implement WarningsNotAsErrors in the new property pages](https://github.com/dotnet/project-system/pull/6971) - Demonstrates the addition of a new property, the use of `VisibilityCondition` and `DependsOn` metadata, and the implementation of an `IInterceptingPropertyValueProvider`.
 Includes an extensive explanation of the change in the commit message.
+- [Add search term alias](https://github.com/dotnet/project-system/pull/7041) &mdash; shows how to add additional terms for the purposes of search.
+These terms will not appear in the UI, but will cause a search operation to match the property.
+Useful for synonyms and common misspellings.